Ross65536/job-scheduler/README.md

 ## Instructions

-You need to clone the repository into your `GOPATH` env var (which needs to be set).
+You need to clone the repository into your `GOPATH` env var folder (which needs to be set).

 If your `GOPATH` is `~/go` you need to clone into `~/go/src/github.com/ros-k/job-manager`